Science at Camp

 Giant Bubbles - A camp favorite, this class dives into surface tension and light refraction in a fun (and messy!) way.
 Campers of all ages enjoy creating bubbles and seeing how to and who can make the largest one!

 Oobleck - What is both a liquid and a solid, while being neither a liquid or a solid?
 Oobleck, of course!
 Campers create this Non-Newtonian fluid and/or solid right in their hands!
 Oobleck is an interesting, messy, and fun way to see Chemistry at work!

 Flubber - With a few simple ingredients, campers mix up flubber and discuss what makes it hold together.
 Polymers are the topic of class as campers make bouncy balls and squishy slime!
 As the group adds more water, they see how much the flubber changes.
 Why is that?
 You'll just have to come and see!

-Simple Machines - Use lever and pulleys and inclined planes to create some of the oldest machines known to man.
+(Not So) Simple Machines - Use levers, pulleys and inclined planes to create some of the oldest machines known to man.
 Campers will work together to build a pulley system that can hold and (safely) lift one of their friends in a chair!